 Children’s University delivery partners & NFER

-Children’s University Trust is working with local Children’s University delivery partners which are well-established, sustainable organisations who, see benefit from being engaged in this form of evaluation and are looking to reach new schools or into new areas.
+Children’s University Trust is working with local Children’s University delivery partners which are well-established, sustainable organisations who see benefit from being engaged in this form of evaluation and are looking to reach new schools or into new areas.

 For the purposes of this trial, your school will be working with (insert name and org of local CU).
 They will be your primary contact for the delivery (should your school get randomly allocated to receive the intervention).